Skip to content

 # <- server responds OK or not

-# -> client sends the quit command
+# -> customer sends quit order

-# Server responses are in the form xxx text, where xxx is a 3-digit number.
+# server responses have the form xxx text where xxx is a 3-digit number.
 Any number xxx >=500

-# in the form xxx(space)
+# of the form xxx(space)

-# the exchanged text lines must end with the characters RC(#13) and LF(#10)
+# exchanged text lines must end with RC(#13) and LF(#10) characters

-# # Mail sending parameters
+# # Mailing parameters

 MAIL="mail2.txt"